sardankur-zz/byzantine-chain-replication/README.md

 2. pip3 install pynacl
 3. pip3 install <module_name> : for all the modules mentioned in Platform
 4. Compile each .da file with command 'python3 -m da <FILE.da>
-5. Run command 'python3 -m da main.da <CONFIG_FILE>' : one config file per testcase as mentioned in testing.txt
+5. Run command 'python3 -m da -n <NODE_NAME> --message-buffer-size 1000000 main.da <CONFIG_FILE>' : one config file per testcase as mentioned in testing.txt
 6. Logs will appear on the terminal as well as stored in file 'Byzantine.log'

 ===========================================================================
 WORKLOAD GENERATION: